Setting up the Raspberry Pi Pico for C/C++ Development on Windows

 5. Click the “CMake Tools” entry in the list, and then click the install button

-6. Click the Cog Wheel at the bottom of the navigation bar on the left-hand side of the interface and select “Settings”
+6. Tweak your settings by clicking the spinning gear icon located at the bottom of the navigation panel on the left side of the interface.

 7. In the Settings pange, click on “Extensions” and the “CMake Tools configuration.”